Tap Replacement Cost

 The hot and cold water taps in my WC are the opposite way round to the bathroom and kitchen taps.
 Can these be easily swapped around, and how much is it likely to cost me?

-Plumbers across the country charge an average of £55 per hour, but this can fluctuate depending on whereabouts in the country you are.
-For example, big cities like London and Manchester will incur higher trade fees based on the cost of living in the area and the demand, so expect to pay over the national average here.
+Plumbers across the UK charge an average of £55 per hour, but this can fluctuate depending on whereabouts you live.
+For example, major cities like London and Manchester will be higher based on the cost of living in the region, so expect to pay over the national average here.

 Before hiring a plumber after they have provided a quote for you, make sure you're completely clear on what is included in the price and what you can expect them to do.